Simple & Easy Ways to Repurpose Content

-Repurposing is something you probably do everyday without thinking about.
+Repurposing is something you probably do every day without thinking about it.
 You just reheated your leftovers in the microwave.
 You just logged onto your Kijiji account to sell that old bike.
 You went to check out a thrift store last night to see if there were any designer jeans.

 So then why aren’t you putting the practice of repurposing into your content marketing strategy?
 Repurposing content is a simple way to create more content, in less time, and in turn, boost your SEO and domain authority.

 High-quality content can drive more traffic to your site, increase your brand’s reputation and establish you as a thought leader in the space.
 But creating content is not only time consuming, it also takes you away from other aspects of your business.

 So how can you write less and get more traffic to your site?
 Start repurposing your existing content.

 Content repurposing is the recycling content you already have in new formats.
 Taking a blog post and turning it into a listicle, turning a video into a blog post, etc. The options are endless.